pritaamm-404/Task-Tracker-A-Productivity-Companion/README.md

 # Task Tracker

 ## Description
-Task Tracker is a web application designed to help users manage and track their daily tasks efficiently.
+Task Tracker - your own productivity tool is a web application designed to help users manage and track their daily tasks efficiently.
 It allows users to add, edit, delete, and mark tasks as completed.

 ## Features
 - Add new tasks